TGDivy/TGDivy/README.md

 ## 💬🌞

-> The man who removes a mountain begins by carrying away small stones. ~ William Faulkner
+> The pain of parting is nothing to the joy of meeting again. ~ Charles Dickens

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )